damianhakert/damianhakert.github.io/source/_posts/2015-11-22-gitlab-8-2-released.markdown

 This version contains a (potentially) slow migration that loops through all records in the 'services' table (project services) to update JIRA settings to a new format.
-This took about 5 minutes or our largest server.
+This took about 5 minutes on our largest server.

 ### Shared file storage